- Allergy Program

 One risk factor for asthma is a condition called atopy, which is essentially a predisposition to be allergic to things.
-(Atopy is believed to be present in around 20% to 40% of humans.)
 The evidence is quite clear that heredity is partially responsible for a person having atopy.
-In fact, progress has been made in recent years in identifying where on the chromosomes some of the genes responsible for atopy might be located.

-So we know that genes contribute to atopy, which is a risk factor for asthma.
+We know that genes contribute to atopy, which is a risk factor for asthma.
 But are there specific asthma genes?
-The answer is still uncertain.
-The evidence is convincing that asthma is not a "single-gene" disease.
+The answer is but the evidence is convincing that asthma is not a "single-gene" disease.
 Involvement of several different genes, though, in such asthma components as airway hyperresponsiveness and non-atopy-related inflammation seems likely but has not been proven.

-Another observation that may hold clues to the causes of asthma is that asthma is much more common in industrialized nations (such as the United States, Australia, and Western European countries) than in the developing world.
+Another observation that may hold clues to the causes of asthma is that asthma is much more common in industrialized nations — such as the United States — than in the developing world.
 We still do not know why this is so.
 It is unlikely to be related to the genetic makeup of the populations, since descendants of immigrants from developing nations to industrialized ones have similar asthma rates to those in their adoptive country.

 How Might Causes of Asthma Fit Together?